monsterkodi/grunt-pepper/README.md

 # grunt-pepper

-> puts pepper to my coffee

-A little tool that parses my coffee-script files before they get translated to javascript.
+... is a little tool that parses my coffee-script files before they get translated to javascript.

 It replaces log function calls with alternative calls that receive an info object as its first argument.